Majors, Minors, Concentrations, Certificates & Other Programs

 - Bachelor of Arts

-- Certification: NJ Teaching Credentials with B.A. in History: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of Social Studies (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in History: Early Childhood Education (P–3), Elementary Education (K–6) with option for Social Studies Middle School Endorsement, and Teacher of Social Studies (K–12), each with Teacher of Students with Disabilities Endorsement.

 Interdisciplinary Courses & Earth Sciences